 Chrome, Firefox, Safari shouldn’t give you any issues.

 Don’t crawl too fast.
-In Configuration > Speed, set the Max Threads to 1.0, checked the Limit URL/s, and set the Max URL/s to 0.8.
+In Configuration > Speed, set the Max Threads to 1.0, check the Limit URL/s, and set the Max URL/s to 0.8.
 If you want to crawl faster, I recommend using proxies to hide your IP address and a captcha breaker, so Google doesn’t ban you.

 Enter your Crawl